-As we mentioned above, trichomes produce terpenes that give each strain its distinct taste and smell.
+As mentioned above, trichomes produce terpenes that give each strain a distinct taste and smell.
 Trichomes also contain cannabinoids, the chemical compounds in cannabis that bind to the Endocannabinoid System (ECS) to help the body maintain adequate function.
 THCA is the cannabinoid responsible for the psychoactive effects most commonly associated with cannabis.

 Tip: In a pinch, you can also use your smartphone to get a good look at the trichomes.
 Snap a few pics of the buds and zoom in on the image to check the color, clarity, and coverage of the crystals.

 Trichomes should be pearly white and should resemble small mushrooms.
 If you notice tiny or underdeveloped trichomes, that may signify that the flower was harvested too early.
 If large sections of the bud are missing trichomes, this could indicate that it was machine trimmed and may not be as potent.